Sid Halley: Injury and detection career

-Halley was injured in a racing accident: after a fall a horse stepped directly on his left hand.
-His hand was crippled, ending his racing career.
+Halley was injured in an accident whilst riding: during a racing fall over a hurdle fence, the hoof of another horse landed directly on his left hand.
+The racing plate (a type of horseshoe especially made for race horses) had worn thin, slicing through the skin, muscle, ligaments and bones of the hand, rendering it unusable and therefore ending his racing career.
 Despite several operations the hand had little utility.

 No longer able to race, Halley was hired as an operative by a well-known private security/investigative firm called Hunt Radnor Associates, and is working there as Odds Against opens.
 Still pitying himself over the loss of the profession he loved, and the loss of a wife he loved but couldn't get along with, he does not work very hard at being a detective, but a case involving unexplained accidents at a venerable racetrack awakens his interest, and, when he brings the case to a successful conclusion, he discovers he might be as good an investigator as he was a jockey.
 But at a cost.

 In the course of his investigation, his hand was further damaged by the villain he was trying to expose, resulting in its amputation.

 Throughout most of the rest of the series Halley struggles to come to terms with the loss of his hand, and to master the prosthetic device that has replaced it.

 In the first sequel, Whip Hand, Halley has been fitted with an artificial left hand.
 He and his partner, Chico Barnes, no longer working for Hunt Radnor Associates, have opened their own detective agency, and, in quick succession, are hired to investigate three unrelated cases.
 In the course of this novel, Halley is threatened with the loss of his remaining hand.

 By Come to Grief, Halley's agency has become a sole proprietorship, after Barnes, newly married, leaves the firm at the behest of his bride.
 Halley becomes a public pariah when, in the course of an investigation into several shocking cases of animal cruelty, he uncovers evidence that the responsible party is a well-known, and extremely popular, TV sports journalist.

 In the fourth book in the series, Under Orders, Sid marries Marina Van Der Meer.

 Refusal, though written in 2013 by Dick's son Felix, carries the sur-title "A Dick Francis Novel."
 In it the now 47-year-old Halley is father to a six-year-old daughter, Saskia, and has given up detective work.
 In order to protect his family from the attentions of a crooked and violent bookmaker he is reluctantly drawn back to his old profession.
 During the novel the possibility of a hand transplant is mooted and the book ends with Halley being told that donor hand has become available.